Seahawks coach Pete Carroll says offensive line ‘the most solid we have been in some time’

 Carroll's comments Monday seemed to indicate Seattle's starting offensive line is set heading into the final week of the preseason.

-True answers about the Seahawks’ offensive line won’t come until the regular season, when opponents gameplan and starters play throughout.
+Complete answers about the Seahawks’ offensive line won’t come until the regular season, when opponent’s starters play throughout.

-But Seahawks coach Pete Carroll seemed pleased with the offensive line after Seattle’s 21-20 defeat to Minnesota last Friday, and as the Seahawks enter the final week of the preseason, they appear to have a set starting five offensive linemen.
+But Seahawks coach Pete Carroll seemed pleased with the offensive line after Seattle’s 21-20 defeat against Minnesota last Friday, and as the Seahawks enter the final week of the preseason, they appear to have a set starting five offensive linemen.

-Carroll said the offensive line has done well to quell concerns about their ability through three preseason games.
-Even though Seattle lost to Minnesota it led 13-6 when the starters departed.
+Carroll said the offensive line has done well to quell concerns about its ability through three exhibition games.
+Even though Seattle lost to Minnesota, it led 13-6 when the starters departed.
 Film review of that game confirmed the enthusiasm Carroll displayed afterward for how the line played against one of the better defenses in the NFL.

-Carroll liked what he saw of a running attack that had 54 yards on 11 carries — and 49 yards on 10 carries from tailbacks Chris Carson and Mike Davis — in the first half against a Vikings defense that last year allowed only 83.6 rushing yards per game — second fewest in the NFL.
+Carroll liked what he saw of a running attack that had 54 yards on 11 carries — and 49 yards on 10 carries from tailbacks Chris Carson and Mike Davis — in the first half against a Vikings defense that last year allowed only 83.6 rushing yards a game, second fewest in the NFL.

 Most Read Sports Stories